Naturally Sweetened Strawberry Jam

 3. In the meantime, wash and sterilize your mason jars (use whichever size you wish!) and lids.
 Bring the water in your water canner up to a boil.

 4. When the jars are sterilized, carefully pour the hot jam into the sterilized jars.
-Wipe off the edge of the jar with a wet rag and add on the lid and ring.
+Wipe off the edge of the jar with a wet rag and put on the lid and ring.
 Place in the water canner.
 Repeat with remaining jars.

 5. When the water canner is full, submerge the jars into the water bath, making sure there is at least an inch of water above the lids.
 Put the lid on the water canner, maintaining a boil, and process the jars for 15 minutes.